-Bagby Street, originally a four-lane throughway, is located in a tax reinvestment zone in Midtown Houston, a central neighborhood just south of the downtown core that has experienced significant growth since the early 2010s.
+Bagby Street, originally a four-lane throughway, is located in a tax increment reinvestment zone in Midtown Houston, a central neighborhood just south of the downtown core that has experienced significant growth since the early 2010s.

 With that growth and increased demand on public infrastructure and utilities, the Bagby Street corridor was in need of major repairs and upgrades, especially to its stormwater infrastructure.
 “We saw it as an opportunity,” says Marlon Marshall, director of engineering and construction for the Midtown Redevelopment Authority (MRA), “to develop a sustainable capital improvement project to try to induce additional development in this area.”

 Mitigating the urban heat island to ensure pedestrian comfort was a central design strategy; hot temperatures in Houston are a concern from May to October.
 The project team, led by Walter P Moore, also wanted to improve stormwater management to be prepared for Houston’s occasional heavy rains and hurricanes.

 Before the reconstruction, 10 of Bagby Street’s 13 sidewalk blocks were in disrepair, and commuters used it primarily as a cut-through to reach two nearby highways.
 In addition, Bagby Street required significant drainage and utility updates, and averaged a summer surface temperature of 108°F.

 Bagby Street has been reconstructed to provide more public space, attract development, and remain comfortable, walkable, and usable during times of extreme heat and flooding.

 Extreme Heat Resilience Strategies